azat-co/practicalnode/chapter6/chapter6.md

 The last step in session-based authorization is to allow users and clients to turn the `req.session.admin` switch on and off.
 We do this by having a login form and processing the POST request from that form.

 For authenticating users as admins we set the appropriate flag (`admin=true`), in the `routes.user.authenticate` in the `user.js` file.
-This is done in the POST `/login` route which we defined in the `app.js` — a line that has this statement:
+This is done in the POST `/login` route which we defined in the `app.js`—a line that has this statement:

 ```
 app.post('/login', routes.user.authenticate)